ArMazur/Encryption-Decryption-Java/README.md

 **Example 1:**

-encryption; the arguments are: `-mode enc -key 5 -data "Welcome to hyperskill!"`
+encryption; the arguments are: `-mode enc -key 5 -data "Welcome to hyperskill!" -alg unicode`

     Output to the console: \jqhtrj%yt%m~ujwxpnqq&

 **Example 2:**

-decryption; the arguments are: `-key 5 -data "\jqhtrj%yt%m~ujwxpnqq&" -mode dec`
+decryption; the arguments are: `-key 5 -data "\jqhtrj%yt%m~ujwxpnqq&" -mode dec -alg unicode`

     Output to the console: Welcome to hyperskill!